Organise

 Anyone can organise a cleanup — an individual, a neighbourhood group, a college, an NGO.
 Scale doesn't matter.
 What matters is that someone decides to begin.

-Login to Organise →No separate registration needed — a login link will be sent to your email.
+No separate registration needed — a login link will be sent to your email.

-Your event goes live
+Your event goes live immediately

-Run the cleanup & record impact
+Run the cleanup, build your record

 Define the area